 Top tips

-• Use your personal and business networks, industry publications, and trade shows to find potential suppliers.
-You can also join a B2B marketplace like Mercateo on the Unite Platform to find hundreds of vetted suppliers all in one place.
+Use your personal and business networks, industry publications, and trade shows to find potential suppliers.
+You can also join the Unite platform with integrated marketplace to find hundreds of vetted suppliers all in one place.

 3. Pricing and condition management